sagemathinc/cocalc-doc/source/account-settings.rst

      ..

-.. index:: Licenses: quantity and type
+.. index:: Licenses; quantity and type

 Quantity and Type
 -----------------